-The example shows a broker eu-north-1 connecting to two upstream brokers eu-east-1 and euwest-1, and applying queue federation to queue federated_queue, and also applying address federation to federated_address.
+The example shows a broker eu-north-1 connecting to two upstream brokers eu-east-1 and euwest-1.
+Applying queue federation to queue federated\queue and address federation to address federated\address.

 It is important that federation name is globally unique.